CV vs. Resume: Key Differences (Plus How To Write a CV)

 8. Proofread your CV for errors

-Before submitting your job application, be sure to thoroughly review your CV for any errors or inconsistencies.
-Consider asking a trusted colleague or professional mentor to review it as well—especially if they are experienced in the industry you’re applying to.
+Before submitting your job application, be sure to thoroughly review your tailored CV for any errors or inconsistencies.
+Consider asking a trusted colleague or professional mentor to review it as well—especially if they’re experienced in the industry you’re applying to.
 A second opinion can be useful in helping you craft a well-polished CV.

-Some employers, especially post-secondary institutions, may offer their own CV template and CV examples to help make sure you include all required information in the format they prefer.
-Before you submit your application, look for any special CV guidelines the employer has outlined.
-For example, some institutions may require you to list only relevant coursework, fieldwork, dissertations and professional references.
+Note, some employers, especially post-secondary institutions, may offer their own CV template and CV examples to help make sure you include all required information in the format they prefer.
+Before you submit your CV and application, look for any special CV guidelines the employer may have outlined.
+For example, some institutions may make clear you’re only to list relevant coursework, fieldwork, dissertations or professional references.

-While most CVs share the same basic structure, the organization and content of a CV depends on the type of position you apply for.
+While most CV documents share the same basic structure and format, the organization and content of a CV depend on the type of position you apply for.
 When organizing your CV, list the most relevant sections first to catch an employer's attention, whether that is your work history or an impressive list of publications.
-Here is a CV template to reference when creating your own:
+Here’s a CV template to reference when creating your own: